Vampire/javacord.github.io/_wiki/essential-knowledge/working-with-optionals.md

 # Methods
 The Optional class has a ton of useful methods which can all be found in the [JavaDocs](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).
 Here's a small explanation of the most important ones:
 ## get()
 This method just returns the value of the Optional.
-You should only use this method, if you are sure that the Optional contains a value, because it throws a `NoSuchElementException` if it does not contain a value.
+You should only use this method if you are sure that the Optional contains a value, because it throws a `NoSuchElementException` if it does not contain a value.

 **Example**
 ```java